olifre/ds-lite-vps-forwarder/README.md

    /etc/home-address-ipv4
    /etc/home-address-ipv6
    ```
-   with the resolved IP addresses of your `HOME_HOSTNAME`.
+   with the resolved IP addresses of your `HOME_HOSTNAME` machines.
    Note: The services will directly use the `/etc/home-forwarder.conf` as environment file, i.e. `socat` will resolve the host on any new connection.
    However, services will be restarted if the `/etc/home-address-ipv6` content changes, to ensure old connections are terminated / follow along.